cookdown/easytune_overrides/Windows Server 2016 and 1709+/README.md

 ## Tuning Levels

 The following tuning levels are included in this Tuning Pack.
-There are not (currently) any custom levels in this tuning pack.
+There are not (currently) any custom levels in this tuning pack and is a baseline provided to kick-start your own tuning packs.
+If you do have a best practice tuning pack to share please reach out to us at <https://github.com/cookdown/easytune_overrides>.

 ### Discovery Only